Scroll down to continue reading.⬇

 The credit is also limited by the price of the vehicle.
 Vans, pickup trucks, and SUVs with a manufacturer’s suggested retail price (MSRP) of more than $80,000 don’t qualify.
 Other cars must have MSRPs no higher than $55,000.

-One critical change that took effect immediately after President Biden signed the bill into law is the so-called “final assembly” requirement.
+One critical change that took effect immediately after the bill was signed into law is the so-called “final assembly” requirement.
+This provision limits the credit to vehicles for which final assembly occurred in North America.

-It limits the credit to vehicles for which final assembly occurred in North America.
-Final assembly generally refers to the production of an EV at the location from which it’s delivered to a seller with all the necessary component parts included.
-The requirement is designed to encourage domestic production.
+Final assembly generally refers to the production of a vehicle at the location from which it is delivered to a seller with all the necessary component parts included.
+This requirement is intended to encourage domestic production.

 The IRS has established a two-step process to check whether a specific vehicle satisfies the final assembly requirement.